d-e-s-o/nitrocli/nitrokey/README.md

 (admin PIN `12345678`, user PIN `123456`, update password `12345678`) and that an AES key has been built.
 Some tests will overwrite the data stored on the Nitrokey device or perform a factory reset.
-Never execute the tests if you unless yout want to destroy all data on all connected Nitrokey devices!
+Never execute the tests if you don’t want to destroy all data on any connected Nitrokey device!

 ## Acknowledgments

-Thanks to Nitrokey UG for providing a Nitrokey Storage to support the development of this crate.
+Thanks to Nitrokey UG for providing two Nitrokey devices to support the development of this crate.
 Thanks to Daniel Mueller for contributions to `nitrokey-rs` and for the `nitrokey-test` crate.

+## Minimum Supported Rust Version

+This crate supports Rust 1.34.2 or later.

 ## Contact